Nicholaswogan/PhotochemPy/docs/source/install.md

 # Installation

-**Requirements:**
+## Requirements
 To install PhotochemPy, you must have the following installed on your system.
 - `Python` with the `numpy` package.
 I suggest using [anaconda](https://www.anaconda.com/) to install these regardless of your operating system.
 - The GNU compiler collection (includes `gfortran`, `gcc`, etc.).
 If you are using a Mac, I suggest installing it with Homebrew: `brew install gcc`.
 For other operating systems [follow this GNU installation guide](https://gcc.gnu.org/install/binaries.html).

 ## Python
 ### The easy way
-After satisfying the requirements, the following command will install the PhotochemPy package to your Python installation.
+After satisfying the requirements, the following command will install the standard PhotochemPy package to your Python installation.

 `python -m pip install git+git://github.com/Nicholaswogan/PhotochemPy.git`

 ### The hard way (if you need more speed)
 Another option is to install PhotochemPy with [Spike](http://www.ecs.umass.edu/~polizzi/spike/index.htm).
 Spike is a method for solving banded linear systems in parallel, and it is faster than the LINPACK routine used in the standard PhotochemPy installation.
 This is not the default installation option because installing it is complicated.
-Installing with Spike is only worth it if you are considering really large problems (e.g. >100 species, and >200 atmospheric layers)
+Installing with Spike is probably only worth it if you are considering really large problems (e.g. >100 species, and >200 atmospheric layers)

 To install PhotochemPy with Spike follow these instructions (I think these instructions will only work for MacOS)
 1. Install gfortran 6 with the Homebrew command `brew install gcc@6`.
 Other version of gfortran might not work.